Chuck Baker (musician)

 Chuck Baker is a Canadian folk-rock singer and guitarist from Stayner, Ontario, who has been a member of the rock band Left by Snakes alongside vocalist Tony Burgess.
 They received a Canadian Screen Award nomination for Best Original Song at the 11th Canadian Screen Awards in 2023 for "The Ascension Song", written for the film Cult Hero.

-He has also released the solo albums A Little Piece of Quiet (2006), Every Flat Earth (2012) and In a Room (2012).
+He has released the solo albums A Little Piece of Quiet (2006), Every Flat Earth (2012) and In a Room (2012).

+Chuck Baker is also the guitarist and backup vocalist in the rock band, Lucy Jinx, whose music can be described as glam rot, crunched epics, and scratched anthems in a hot pop maze.
+"Lucy Jinx is a wicked high energy glam pop project featuring hundreds of hook based automatic songs.
+Lucy writes her songs automatically, and this is key to understanding their peculiar sound: each recording represents the moment the song was 'written'.
+Recordings are brought to the band, learned and released.
+The sound is lo-fi glam pop infused with sharp hooks."